Key Facts About the Tamien Innu

 Click here for information from the City of Cupertino’s website

-Current Status (July 2024): The Junipero Serra Trail Feasibility Study was approved in February 2019.
+Current Status (September 2025): The Junipero Serra Trail Feasibility Study was approved in February 2019.
 Funding for design was expected to be requested during the Capital Improvement Program (CIP) process in June 2019; however, Apple donated the full expected cost of the design of the trail ($1.8M) at that time so this was not necessary.

 In July 2020, BKF Engineers was awarded the design contract of $895K for the eastern and central portions of the trail.
-The design of the central and eastern portions is in progress and has a Mitigated Negative Declaration approved under CEQA rules in 2022.
+The design of the central and eastern portions is complete and has a Mitigated Negative Declaration approved under CEQA rules in 2022.
 A grant from VTA was received for construction of the east segment, and construction and design of the central segment.

 As of July 2024, a design update was required for the east segment to meet Valley Water requirements, which has caused a delay in finshing the design.
-Currently, construction bids are planned to go out in January 2025.
+This delay has continued now for over a year to now (September 2025).
+The western portion has yet to begin design.

 Why Does Walk-Bike Cupertino Support this Project?